OmarMiniesy/Notes/Security/Web Application Security/Access Control.md

 Restrict access to resources based on the state in which the user is in, such as performing actions in the wrong order.

 ---
-### Insecure Direct Object References (IDOR)

-Access control vulnerability when an application uses user input to access objects.
-- Can be used to gain horizontal or vertical privilege escalation using similar techniques as above.
-- The difference is that these access points lead directly into sensitive databases.
-- They are often present when resources are located in static files on the server.
-- These file names could be guessed or have their pattern cracked, so that attackers can access whichever files they want.

-> This file name can be altered by an attacker to view other files for other users as well.

----

 ### `Referer` HTTP Header Control

 Some websites base controls on the `Referer` header.